 Who We Are

-It is the mission of Second Chance Center of Hope to assist the homeless, and victims of domestic violence.
-Our goal is to help guide them to resources that enable them to see the light at the end of the tunnel.
+It is the mission of Second Chance Center of Hope to assist the homeless, low/moderate income families and victims of domestic violence.
+Our goal is to help guide them to resources and encourage our services that enable them to see the light at the end of the tunnel.

 The purpose of the Pathways to Recovery Program is to reduce the mortality related to opioid overdoses in Fayette County, Ohio by strengthening the development of the Faith in Recovery community coalition to prepare individuals with the opioid-use disorder (OUD) to start treatment, implement care coordination practices to organize patient care activities, and support individuals in recovery by establishing new peer support activities.
 The project will also include an educational component to train members of the community and healthcare professionals on OUD, methods for preparing/referring individuals for treatment, and supporting individuals while in recovery.